gkunter/coquery/README.md

 ## Features

+An incomplete list of the things you can do with Coquery:

 ### Corpora
 * Use the corpus manager to install one of the supported corpora, or to build your own corpus